 9.51.1 General

-A relay consists of a relay AP and a relay STA.

-A relay STA is a non-AP STA with dot11RelaySTAOperation equal to true.
-A relay AP is an AP with dot11RelayAPOperation equal to true.
+A relay consists of an AP with dot11RelayAPImplemented equal to true and a STA with dot11RelaySTAImplemented equal to true.

 An example of a relay function is illustrated in Figure 9-102 (S1G Relay Architecture), where relay 1 and relay 2 are relays, both of which consisting of a relay STA and a relay AP, whose relay STAs are associated with an AP that is a root AP.
 STA 1 and STA 2 are non-AP STAs associated with the relay AP of relay 1.

 STA 3, and STA 4 are non-AP STAs associated with the relay AP of relay 2.
 Frames from STA 1 and STA 2 are forwarded via the relay AP of relay 1 to the relay STA of relay 1 and then to the root AP.
 Similarly, frames from the root AP are forwarded to STA 1 and to STA 2 via the relay STA and the relay AP of relay 1.